 He made a choice.
 He was confronted with one of the most awesome choices that any human being has ever had to face in the history of mankind.
 If we understand the history properly, what Moses had to choose between was whether (1) he was going to be pharaoh of the most powerful nation on the face of the earth at that time—and have all of the honors and dignities, all of that wealth and power that came with that office—or, (2) if he was going to give all that up and go out into a wilderness with a scraggly bunch of slaves.

 In the spiritual realm, it is exactly the same.
-While sin is going down (while we are participating in it), there is enjoyment.
+While sin is going down, while we are participating in it, there is enjoyment.
 There is pleasure.
-IF it immediately gave pain, THEN we would withdraw from it in horror (if it shocked us, like an electrocution).
+If it immediately gave pain, then we would withdraw from it in horror (if it shocked us, like an electrocution).
 One man said, "If sin were without pleasure, only the mentally deranged would commit it."
 Sin contains death, and we would know that; and only the mentally deranged would do it.

 The change that really produces is when we change our thinking.
-That's what it takes.
+That is what it takes.
 "As we are within" so are we.
 So the change has to be made there.
 We can make changes on the outside.
 The world is doing it all the time.
 But what I am talking about here is the right way that will produce the real results for the longest period of time.
 That is, the good results.